top of page

 Only a being who is innocent and of infinite capability can pay the infinite price.
 In other words, only God can pay it.
 But God is obviously not human, so if God pays it, then He must pay it in human form.

-In conclusion, if God is just and merciful, then something like Christ is necessary to save humanity.
-Whether Jesus is Christ is another discussion, but for the remainder of this article series it is assumed that Jesus Christ is truly the Christ.
+If God is just and merciful, then something like Christ is necessary to save humanity.
+Whether Jesus is Christ is another discussion, but for the remainder of this article series, it is assumed that Jesus Christ is truly the Christ.
 (And to be blunt, the list of candidates isn’t long.)

 3. Temporal Merit and Demerit